lazard9/vue-crud-ldproject/README.md

 ## Features

-- Vue 3 + Composition API with Vite
+- ⚡ Vue 3 + Composition API with Vite
-- Vue Router with dynamic routes and slug validation
+- 🌐 Vue Router with dynamic routes and slug validation
-- Add/Edit destination form with client-side validation
+- 📝 Add/Edit destination form with client-side validation
-- Unique slug generation logic
+- 🔤 Unique slug generation logic
-- Automatic redirect to `/404` for non-existent slugs
+- 🚫 Automatic redirect to `/404` for non-existent slugs
-- Local mock backend via JSON Server
+- 🗂 Local mock backend via JSON Server
-- Minimal and clean UI built with custom components
+- 🧩 Minimal and clean UI built with custom components
+- 🌙 Light/Dark mode with toggle button in the header

 ---